coronensis/dwarf/README.md

 ## Overview

 The main purpose of this project is to explore CPU design and provide a minimalist implementation.
 It is utterly useless for anything but studying/teaching the structure and implementation of a simple processor.

 It is loosely based on the MIPS I architecture and used the Plasma CPU developed by Steve Rhoads as a source of inspiration.

-The CPU proper implementation is less than 1000 lines of VHDL code (including comments), runs at the magnificent speed of 1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.
+The CPU proper implementation is rather small (before I decomposed the CPU into the constituent functional units it used to be less than 1000 lines of VHDL code (including comments and blanks), runs at the magnificent speed of 1 Hz (yes, ONE Hertz) and has an incredible memory size of 1024 16-bit words.
+You can find the single-file CPU implementation in previous revisions.

 ## Motivation